olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

 ---
 ### PROJECT DESCRIPTION
     This is an analysis of the Sales performance of a Retail Store.
 It is done by analyzing data using Pivot table from Capstone Sales Dataset.
-Also, different queries were executed from the database using SQL and thereafter,imported into PowerBI where the actual analysis was carried out
-    in order to discover the key insights such as the top selling products,Regional performance and Monthly Sales trends.
+Also, different queries were executed from the database using SQL and thereafter,imported into PowerBI where the actual analysis was carried out in order to discover the key insights such as the top selling products, Regional performanceand Monthly Sales trends.
 ---
 ### DATA SOURCES
     The Data used for this project work is gotten from LITA Incubator.The primary source